dosanity/online-news-analysis/README.md

 ## Results

 Based on all the accuracies, the Decision Tree worked best with the highest accuracy achieved for the Test Data of 0.6377.
-For the K-NN classifier, the parameter K can infuence the accuracy.
+For the K-NN classifier, the parameter K can influence the accuracy.
 Choosing smaller values for K can be noisy and will have a higher influence on the result while larger values of K will have smoother decision boundaries which mean lower variance but increased bias.
 For the SVM classifier, a larger C decreases the final training error, but if you increase C too much you risk losing the generalization properties of the classifier because it will try to fit as best as possible all the training points.
 If C is small, then the classifier is flat.
 For Decision Trees, there is a risk of overfitting when the number is higher.
 All three have a certain "sweet spot" where the accuracy is maximized.
 The model that is the easiest to interpret is the Decision Tree model because the information can be expressed in a readable form.
 In the K-NN model, the test is accurate about 0.567 of the time.
 In the SVM model, the test is accurate about 0.581 of the time.
 In the Decision Tree, the test is accurate about 0.638 of the time.